Formative Vs Summative Assessment: The Differences Explained

 Formative and summative assessments should be adaptable

-Importantly, it is not the ‘form’ that assessment takes that determines whether it is formative or summative, instead it is how it is being used.
+Importantly, it is not the ‘form’ of assessment that determines whether it is formative or summative, but how it is used.

-For example, ‘test style questions’ can be used both as formative assessment (perhaps as exit tickets – questions given to students at the end of the lesson to check student understanding) or summative (perhaps as an end of an instructional unit test or check).
+For example, ‘test style questions’ are a type of formative assessment.
+For example, exit tickets (questions given to students at the end of the lesson to check student understanding).
+Or summative, for example, an end of an instructional unit test or check.

-It is important that in all subjects, but especially in math, that we use a combination of both assessment strategies, but that formative assessment, due to its constant nature, makes up the bulk of our assessment activities.
+It is important that in all subjects, but especially in math, we use a combination of both assessment strategies.
+However, due to its constant nature, formative assessment should make up the bulk of assessment activities.

 Formative vs summative assessment comparison chart

-This Venn diagram shows the difference and similarities between the two assessment types very clearly.
+This Venn diagram shows the differences and similarities between the two assessment types very clearly.

-venn diagram showing the difference and similarities of formative and summative assessments
+formative vs summative assessment Venn diagram showing the difference and similarities

 A simple way to compare and contrast between formative and summative assessment.